phpMussel/phpMussel/_docs/readme.en.md

 ####"general" (Category)
 General phpMussel configuration.

-"script_password"
-- As a convenience, phpMussel will allow certain functions to be manually triggered via POST, GET and QUERY.
-However, as a security precaution, to do this, phpMussel will expect a password to be included with the command, as to ensure that it's you, and not someone else, attempting to manually trigger these functions.
-Set `script_password` to whatever password you would like to use.
-If no password is set, manual triggering will be disabled by default.
-Use something you will remember but which is hard for others to guess.
-- Has no influence in CLI mode.

-"logs_password"
-- The same as `script_password`, but for viewing the contents of `scan_log` and `scan_kills`.
-Having separate passwords can be useful if you want to give someone else access to one set of functions but not the other.
-- Has no influence in CLI mode.

 "cleanup"
 - Unset variables and cache used by the script after the initial upload scanning?
 False = No; True = Yes [Default].
 If you -aren't- using the script beyond the initial scanning of uploads, you should set this to `true` (yes), to minimize memory usage.
 If you -are- using the script beyond the initial scanning of uploads, should set to `false` (no), to avoid unnecessarily reloading duplicate data into memory.
 In general practice, it should usually be set to `true`, but, if you do this, you won't be able to use the script for anything other than the initial file upload scanning.